NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 You can also choose to ignore the calculated trigger entirely.
-If you do not “ignore” the calculated trigger, then the trigger is the minimum of the calculated and your trigger limit selection.
+If you do not "ignore" the calculated trigger, then the trigger is the minimum of the calculated and your trigger limit selection.

 VB Declaration Statement: